jennycs005/jennycs005.github.io/_posts/2020-10-10-Suppor-Vector-Machine.markdown

 ## Introduction

 **Support Vector Machine (SVM)** is a supervised machine learning algorithm and it can be used for both classification and regression challenges.
 However, it is mostly used in classification problems.
 SVM is highly preferred by many as it produces significant accuracy with less computation power.
 The basic idea of SVM is to find the optimal separating hyperplane in feature space which maximizes the margin and then categorize training data set into different groups.
 It can also be considered as a convex quadratic programming problem.
-We're going to discuss both linear and non-linear SVM in this post.
+We're going to discuss linear SVM in this post.

-## Linear SVM
+## functional margin and geometrical margin
 ![img](/img/in-post/post-2020-10-10-SVM/post-SVM-01.png)

 We take 2-dimensional feature space for example.
 In the figure above, we have feature $X_1$ and feature $X_2$, and now we want to classify the input data into two groups(Of course SVM is capable of milti-class classification, we'll talk about this in another post).
 It's very obviously that we can simply draw a line to seperate them, and define the line as a 'hyperplane', but it looks like there are many hyperplanes could be drawn.